• Features

 If you’re also looking for a quick comparison of the best SMS marketing platforms like Brevo SMS, here’s a video that can help:

-Let’s get into the nitty-gritty details of these marketing automation tools.
+Now, let’s get into the nitty-gritty details of these marketing automation tools.

 Marketing automation